 Add fun details before doing decoupage book pages

 I’m not the neatest craft painter.
 You can see I used paper towels, rags and cotton swabs to keep everything neat and tidy.
 Do you love the polka dots?
 Dr. Seuss books are so fun, I thought the polka dots were a must!

 Polka Dots are fun for Cat in the Hat Chair

-I knew just how to get those dots on the rungs of this Cat in the Hat Decoupage Chair!
+I knew just how to get those dots on the rungs of this Cat in the Hat Decoupage book pages chair!
 I love my Martha Stewart Pouncers.
 But, I had never used the small ones before.

 To give a “hat” look to the red and white striped chair I added a small black detail to them using a paint pen.
 It’s not necessary to be perfect with this step.
 Have you see that Cat’s HAT?

 For the decoupaging I copied pages from a Dr. Seuss Cat in the Hat book and printed them on my home inkjet printer.
 This is the dry fit stage making sure the book pages fit okay.